 With PsA, you may need to try a little harder to get good rest, so it’s best to practice the best sleep hygiene possible.

 Exercising during the day (at least a few hours before you go to bed) helps your body wind down at night.
-About 30 minutes of light exercise, 5 days a week, will help you reduce stress, keep your joints mobile, and help you sleep.
+About 30 minutes of light exercise, 5 days a week, will help you reduce stress, keep your joints mobile, and get better sleep.

-Also, for all you night owls out there: Try not to drink caffeine in the evening, and keep alcohol consumption low (or at zero, if you can).
+Also, all you night owls out there, try not to drink caffeine in the evening, and keep alcohol consumption low (or at zero, if possible).

 Make sure your bedroom is designed for sleep too.
 Keep it dark, quiet, and cool to help you drift off and stay asleep without distractions.

 If you can, use your bed only for sleeping (or sleep-adjacent things *wink, wink*).
 Don’t watch TV or read in bed.
 Let those be living room activities and reserve your bed for sleeping.
 These changes may seem small, but they make a big difference.